Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Introduction

-The $1T$-TiSe$_2$ is a transition metal dichalcogenide semiconductor/semimetal with an indirect gap/overlap between the Se $4p$ hole band centered at the $\Gamma$ point and the Ti $3d$ electron bands around the $L$ ($M$ for single layer samples) points in the Brillouine zone (BZ) as shown in Fig.\ \ref{fermiband}.
+The $1T$-TiSe$_2$ is a transition metal dichalcogenide semiconductor/semimetal of a layered structure with an indirect gap/overlap between the Se $4p$ hole band centered at the $\Gamma$ point and the Ti $3d$ electron bands around the $L$ ($M$ for single layer samples) points in the Brillouine zone (BZ) as shown in Fig.\ \ref{fermiband}.
 An exciton, a bound state of an electron from the $M_i$ band and a hole from $\Gamma$ band in Fig.\ \ref{fermiband}(a), then has a nonzero net momentum and the inverse of the momentum sets a new length scale.
-Consequently, the exciton condensation is accompanied by a structural instability at the inverse momentum and makes a phase transition to CDW of $2a\times2a\times2c$ structure (where $a$ and $c$ are the lattice constants) below $T_c \approx 200$ K. Early transport and angle-resolved photoemission spectroscopy (ARPES) measurements found that TiSe$_2$ has a small band gap/overlap and low numbers of carriers which led to speculations of the CDW as an EI.\cite{DiSalvo1976,Traum1978} Also, the observation by high resolution ARPES of a very flat valence band dispersion near $\Gamma$ point and a large spectral weight transfer to backfolded bands in the CDW state seemed to be consistent with theoretical calculations on EI in TiSe$_2$.\cite{Monney2009,Cercellier2007}
+Consequently, the exciton condensation is accompanied by a structural instability at the inverse momentum and makes a phase transition to CDW of $2a\times2a\times2c$ structure (where $a$ and $c$ are the lattice constants) below the critical temperature $T_c \approx 200$ K. Early transport and angle-resolved photoemission spectroscopy (ARPES) measurements found that TiSe$_2$ has a small band gap/overlap and low numbers of carriers which led to speculations of the CDW as an EI.\cite{DiSalvo1976,Traum1978} Also, the observation by high resolution ARPES of a very flat valence band dispersion near $\Gamma$ point and a large spectral weight transfer to backfolded bands in the CDW state seemed to be consistent with theoretical calculations on EI in TiSe$_2$.\cite{Monney2009,Cercellier2007}

 Nature of the resulting CDW, however, is subtle to distinguish from other mechanisms involving lattice degrees of freedom alone like the Peierls instability\cite{george2000density} or Jahn-Teller distortion\cite{Rossnagel2002}.
 An idea to differentiate them is to recall that the phonon mode corresponding to the CDW structure becomes soft at $T_c$ for electron-phonon coupled systems.
 Likewise, for a condensation of excitons of the momentum ${\bf Q}$ there should appear a softening in the Coulomb interaction, that is, plasma frequency softening at the ${\bf Q}$ as $T$ approaches $T_c$.
-The recent momentum resolved electron energy loss spectroscopy experiments by Kogar $et~al.$ exactly observed this and gave a renewed support for the EI picture for $1T$-TiSe$_2$.\cite{Kogar2017} On the other hand, it should be noted that the excitonic and lattice instabilities should appear simultaneously as reported by Kogar $et~al.$ because they have the same spatial symmetry.
-It means that the origin of the CDW should be rephrased as a quantitative question as to which between the instabilities contributes more to open the CWD gap and to what extent.
+The recent momentum resolved electron energy loss spectroscopy (EELS) experiments by Kogar $et~al.$ exactly observed this and gave a renewed support for the EI picture for $1T$-TiSe$_2$.\cite{Kogar2017}